sasjakoning/blok-tech-2022/README.md

-# Battle Matcher
+# :sparkles: Battle Matcher
 Tired of Tinder?
 Battle Matcher combines the struggle of matching with the fun of gaming!
 You can match with people based on their character and skills and fight together to gain higher levels and fight greater enemies.

 If you've ever had trouble starting conversations, this is the app for you.

-## What is this project?
+## :question: What is this project?
 What is it for?
 In this repository I'll be working on a feature for a matching application.
 This feature is part of Project Tech which is a project included in the [Communication and Multimedia Design](https://www.hva.nl/opleiding/communication-and-multimedia-design/communication-and-multimedia-design.html) course.

 To learn more about tech, checkout the [repository](https://github.com/cmda-bt/pt-course-21-22).

-## How was Battle Matcher created?
+## :hammer: How was Battle Matcher created?
 My goal was to create a feature in which you can swipe through cards liking and disliking people.

 I started off by installing Node.js and the npm cli.
 To get things running on a local server I installed Express and added app.js as my main backend file.
 I made express listen to my port of 3000 and got it going.